How to Peel Beans

 There are many ways to remove the outer coat of black-eyed or brown beans before it can be used in cooking the Nigerian Moi Moi, Akara or some Nigerian kids recipes.

-For all the methods of removing beans coat, you need to first of all soak the dry beans seeds in water for 10 to 15 minutes.
+For all the methods of removing beans coat, you need to first of all soak the dry beans seeds in water for some time.
 This length of time will depend on the type of beans.
 But as soon as you can easily remove the beans coat by rubbing a few of them together in your hand, then the beans is ready to go "coatless".

 The first method of the beans coat removal is by rubbing the soaked beans between your palms till all the coat has come off of the beans seeds.
 This method is quite tedious and can take hours on end.